SunStroke Project

 The SunStroke Project is a Moldovan musical group composed of Sergei Yalovitsky (vocals, composer), Sergey Stepanov (saxophonist), and previously Anton Ragoza (violinist, composer) until his departure in 2019.
-They achieved recognition after representing Moldova in the Eurovision Song Contest 2010 alongside Olia Tira with the song "Run Away", and again in the 2017 contest with "Hey Mamma", finishing in third place in the latter.
+They achieved recognition after representing Moldova in the Eurovision Song Contest 2010 alongside Olia Tira with the song "Run Away", and again in 2017 with "Hey Mamma", finishing in third place in the latter.
 The name of the group was chosen by Ragoza whilst working in the army with Stepanov, after he had an incident in which he was affected by heat stroke whilst on a field exercise.

 Members

-Anton Ragoza was born on 6 January 1986 in Tiraspol, MSSR.
+Anton Ragoza was born on 6 January 1986 in Tiraspol, Moldavian Soviet Socialist Republic.
 He is the violinist and primary musical composer for the band.
-Previously he has conducted the orchestra of Chișinău and won a series of prestigious awards in the field of classical music.
+Previously he has conducted the orchestra of Chișinău, Moldova and won a series of prestigious awards in the field of classical music.
 Anton has a wide experience in performing in bands which play in the modern electronic genre.
 He identified Justin Timberlake and Michael Jackson as musical inspirations.

 Sergey Stepanov is the saxophonist.
 He was born on 3 September 1984 in Tiraspol.
-He currently lives in Chișinău, Moldova.
+He currently lives in Chișinău.
 His musical taste took contours on the music of artists such as David Sanborn and Eric Marienthal; and modern DJs like David Guetta, David Vendetta and Tiësto.
 He loves jazz though he also likes to experiment in vocal house, pop and R&B. He met Ragoza while in the Transnistrian army, and decided to create the band SunStroke Project.
 In an interview at the 2010 Eurovision Song Contest, he identified Russian saxophonist Igor Butman as his musical inspiration.

 Sergei Yalovitsky is the vocalist of the band.
 He previously worked as a singer on cruise lines.
 He has won various awards for singing in Moldova and Romania.